GiX007/sql-nlidb-lab/README.md

+# IMDb SQL Practice Repository

 This repository contains a series of structured SQL query files and schema references designed for practicing and mastering SQL using a relational IMDb-style movie database.

-It covers everything from basic SELECT statements to advanced PostgreSQL features such as CTEs and window functions.
+It covers everything from basic SELECT statements to advanced PostgreSQL features such as CTEs, subqueries, window functions, and query optimization.

-Contents:
+## Contents:

-schema/imdb_schema.png
+## schema/imdb_schema.png

   * An entity-relationship diagram illustrating the IMDb-style schema used in the queries.

   * Serves as a reference for understanding table relationships, foreign keys, and attributes.

-queries
+## queries/
   * queries/01_basic_selects.sql

      * Includes beginner-friendly SQL queries to retrieve rows, apply filters, and use basic WHERE clauses.